gavv/gavv.github.io/content/articles/011-new-network-transport.md

 Finally, there are some ideas of end-user applications on top of Roc, for instance, some open-source audio and video sharing tools for mobile and desktop.
 There are no concrete plans right now though.

-If you're interested in how the project would evolve, you can subscribe to [my twitter](https://twitter.com/gavv42) or our [mailing list](https://www.freelists.org/list/roc).
+If you're interested in how the project would evolve, you can subscribe to [my twitter](https://twitter.com/gavv42) or [mastodon](https://fosstodon.org/@gavv), or our [mailing list](https://www.freelists.org/list/roc).

 ## Feedback